elasticpath/elasticpath-dev/apps/self-managed-composer/self-managed/composer/builder/integrations/overview.md

 ## Assigning an icon to an integration

-Integrations can be assigned icons, to make them more presentable in the [Integration Hub](/self-managed/composer/integration-hub/integrations-hub).
 To assign an icon to an integration from the integration designer by clicking the icon to the left of your integration's name:

 ![Add icon to integration](/assets/add-icon.png)